tinchoabbate/damn-vulnerable-defi/README.md

   - store the actionId to use it later
   - transfer back the tokens to the pool flashloan
 - "wait" 2 days and then activate executeAction from governance smart contract

+### 8 Puppet

+There's a huge lending pool borrowing Damn Valuable Tokens (DVTs), where you first need to deposit twice the borrow amount in ETH as collateral.
+The pool currently has 100000 DVTs in liquidity.

+There's a DVT market opened in an Uniswap v1 exchange, currently with 10 ETH and 10 DVT in liquidity.

+Starting with 25 ETH and 1000 DVTs in balance, you must steal all tokens from the lending pool.

+Solution:

+The way how puppet calculates the number of token for N ETH can be fooled:

+indeed _computeOraclePrice is just gonna div the #ETH by the #token to estimate the value, but if #ETH << #Token, as the state when we borrow:

+- uniswap token: 1009
+- uniswap ETH: 0.099

+Then, with few ETH (20), you can borrow a lot of Tokens.

+Small fixes:
+- (still unsafe) a simple solution is to have a lot more token in uniswap, so it become really harder to be in this situation.
+- (safer) Forbid huge variation in short time, i.e: take care about flashloan...